Rich Roll Workout and Diet

 ‘Eat plants.
 Move your body.
 Care for your mind.
 Live authentically.
 And give freely of yourself to others — because the world needs you to be who you really are.’

-Rich Roll’s Fitness Routine
+Rich Roll’s Workout Routine

 Swim.
 Bike.
 Run.
 Repeat.